mohsinalimat/ExtDownloader/FAQ.md

 * Protocol of fie transmission is HTTP
 * Server supports resuming which is indicated in download details page
 * File has not been changed during download on server
+* And the most important thing is that operating system should conserve temporary downloading data.
+App saves it in temporary folder in which operating system may erase its contents in case of insufficient free storage remaining.

+If one of these conditions are not met, app will restart download from begining.

 ###6.
 I need a feature which is not available in app.
 What can I do?
 **A.** Feel free to contact us on extdownloader@gmail.com or [@ext_downloader on Twitter](http://twitter.com/ext_downloader)